Here are the frequently asked questions from the Troop Cookie Training.

 As a new troop it is hard to even figure out what the options are or what is realistic to do in a year.
 Do you have any stats on average cost of troop activities that we could use to set goals for cookie sales?

-How do we go about doing fundraisers other than cookie or magazine/nuts...what is the process if saving for a big trip?
+How do we go about doing fundraisers other than cookies or magazine/nuts in the fall?
+What is the process of saving for a big trip?

 The criteria for additional fundraisers to be approved is that the troop participated in both Product Sales.
 Troops that started after the product sales concluded are exempt for this.
 It applies to the majority of the troop.